Sabine Iatridou

-Sabine Iatridou is a linguist whose work on syntax and the syntax‐semantics interface has helped to delineate theories of tense and modality.
+Sabine Iatridou is a linguist whose research investigates the syntax‐semantics interface.
+Her research has helped to delineate theories of tense and modality.

 Academic career

-Iatridou was born in Thessaloniki, spent her childhood in the Netherlands, and then returned to Greece to finish high school and attend college.
+Iatridou was born in Thessaloniki.
+She spent her childhood in the Netherlands, and then returned to Greece to finish high school and attend college.
 She earned a DDS in 1982, an MA in Anthropology in 1986 from the University of Hawaii at Manoa, and a PhD in Linguistics from the Massachusetts Institute of Technology (MIT) in 1991.
-Her dissertation, under the supervision of Noam Chomsky, explored the topic of conditionals.
+Under the supervision of Noam Chomsky, she explored the topic of conditionals in her dissertation.

-After graduation she worked as an Assistant Professor of Linguistics at the University of Pennsylvania, before returning to MIT to take up a position as Professor.
+Upon receiving her PhD, Iatridou worked as an assistant professor of linguistics at the University of Pennsylvania before returning to MIT to take up a position as Professor.
 She served as director of the MIT Linguistics PhD program for many years.
+In 2021, she was named the David W. Skinner Professor of Linguistics at MIT.